versavel/openai-api-getting-started/README.md

 # OpenAI platform API

 ## Getting started with the OpenAI platform API

-Here are instructions to start a conversation with GPT in a Jupyter notebook using the OpenAI API.
-It's only the bare basic of what the OpenAI platform API has to offer.
+Use the following instructions to start a conversation with GPT in a Jupyter notebook.
+The notebook interacts with the OpenAI platform using their API.
+It's basic example of what the OpenAI platform API has to offer.
 There are links to more information about the OpenAI platform at the bottom of this document.

+### Get API key
+Using the OpenAI platform requires an account and subscription to use the API.
+After signing up [here](https://platform.openai.com/signup), download an API key [here](https://platform.openai.com/api-keys).

 ### Install Docker
 [on MacOS](install_docker_macos.md)
 [on Ubuntu 22.04](install_docker_ubuntu.md)

 ### Download this repo
-From a new terminal
+Clone the repository in a new terminal window as follows
 ```
-git clone git@github.com:versavel/openai-api-notebook.git
+git clone git@github.com:versavel/openai-api-getting-started.git
 ```
 ### Enter your API key
 Go the the directory where you installed the repo, for example
 ```
-cd openai-api-notebook
+cd openai-api-getting-started
 ```
 And then enter the /jovyan directory
 ```